RQC-HU/dirac_caspt2/README.md

 Input for CASCI and CASPT2

 [required parameters]
-ninact      : the number of inactive spinors nact        : the number of active spinors nsec        : the number of secondary spinors nelec       : the number of active electrons in active space totsym      : total symmetry (ex.
-5 for Ag in C2h closed shell) diracver    : DIRAC version end         : The identifier at the end of the input file
+.ninact      : the number of inactive spinors
+.nact        : the number of active spinors
+.nsec        : the number of secondary spinors
+.nelec       : the number of active electrons in active space .totsym      : total symmetry (ex.
+5 for Ag in C2h closed shell) .diracver    : DIRAC version
+.subprograms : List of subprograms separated by newlines (currently supported CASCI, CASPT2 and IVO) .end         : The identifier at the end of the input file

 [required parameters (IVO)]
-nocc        : The number of occupied MO (This option is for molecules without inversion center symmetry) noccg       : The number of occupied MO (gerade) noccu       : The number of occupied MO (ungerade)
+.nocc        : The number of occupied MO (This option is for molecules without inversion center symmetry) .noccg       : The number of occupied MO (gerade) .noccu       : The number of occupied MO (ungerade)

 [optional parameters]
-nroot       : the number of roots (default: 10, max: 500, if the number of CASCI/RASCI configuration is less than nroot, nroot will be replaced by the number of CASCI/RASCI configuration.) selectroot  : which root do you want to calculate RASPT2/CASPT2 energy? (default: 1, max: 500, the lowest root) eshift      : for real shift (default: 0) ras1        : RAS1 spinor list (row 1)and the maximum number of hole allowed in ras1(row 2) ras2        : RAS2 spinor list ras3        : RAS3 spinor list (row 1) and the maximum number of electrons in ras3(row2) minholeras1 : The minimum number of hole in ras1 (default: 0) scheme      : MOLTRA SCHEME, if you explicitly set the non-default .SCHEME value in **MOLTRA, you must set the same value for this option. (ref .SCHEME: https://diracprogram.org/doc/release-23/manual/moltra.html#scheme) debugprint  : This keyword invokes priniting of additional information in the output file restart     : Restart calculation from the previous calculation.
+.nroot       : the number of roots (default: 10, max: 500, if the number of CASCI/RASCI configuration is less than nroot, nroot will be replaced by the number of CASCI/RASCI .configuration.)
+.selectroot  : which root do you want to calculate RASPT2/CASPT2 energy? (default: 1, max: 500, the lowest root) .eshift      : for real shift (default: 0)
+.ras1        : RAS1 spinor list (row 1)and the maximum number of hole allowed in ras1(row 2)
+.ras2        : RAS2 spinor list
+.ras3        : RAS3 spinor list (row 1) and the maximum number of electrons in ras3(row2)
+.minholeras1 : The minimum number of hole in ras1 (default: 0)
+.scheme      : MOLTRA SCHEME, if you explicitly set the non-default .SCHEME value in **MOLTRA, you must set the same value for this option. (ref .SCHEME: https://diracprogram.org/.doc/release-23/manual/moltra.html#scheme)
+.debugprint  : This keyword invokes priniting of additional information in the output file .restart     : Restart calculation from the previous calculation.
 You need to generate the caspt2_restart file by running gen_dcaspt2_restart [previous_calclation_output] and put it in the same directory as the input file. (default: .false.)

 [optional parameters (IVO)]
-nhomo       : The number of HOMO-like spinors (default: 0) nvcut       : The number of virtual cut MO (default: 0, This option is for molecules without inversion center symmetry) nvcutg      : The number of virtual cut MO (default: 0, gerade) nvcutu      : The number of virtual cut MO (default: 0, ungerade)
+.nhomo       : The number of HOMO-like spinors (default: 0) .nvcut       : The number of virtual cut MO (default: 0, This option is for molecules without inversion center symmetry) .nvcutg      : The number of virtual cut MO (default: 0, gerade) .nvcutu      : The number of virtual cut MO (default: 0, ungerade)
 ```

 ### Input file specification